menandmice/micetro_docs/guides/admin-manual/admin_object_history.rst

 =============================

 .. note::
   This information applies to the web interface.
-For information about change history in the M&M Management Console, see console-object-change-history.
+For information about change history in the M&M Management Console, see :ref:`console-object-change-history`.

 **Permission:**